-Further financial opportunities are also available through a support scheme called the Renewable Heat Incentive (RHI).
+Further financial opportunities are also available through the current Ofgem incentive scheme.

-Funded by the UK government and administered by the energy regulator Ofgem, RHI provides financial incentives for renewable heat producers, including biomethane producers.
+Funded by the UK government and administered by the energy regulator Ofgem, the scheme provides financial incentives for renewable heat producers, including biomethane producers.

-For the non-domestic sector, RHI provides a guaranteed subsidy, payable for 20 years, to eligible producers.
-The non-domestic RHI is open to industry, commercial, public sector and not-for-profit organisations.
+For the non-domestic sector, the incentive scheme provides a guaranteed subsidy, payable for 20 years, to eligible producers.
+The non-domestic Ofgem incentive scheme is open to industry, commercial, public sector and not-for-profit organisations.
 The subsidy is applied through a rate paid for every cubic metre of biomethane injected into the UK network.
-Government support for biomethane projects through RHI is designed to promote confidence among producers and stimulate the market in this exciting fuel for the future.
+Government support for biomethane projects through the current incentive scheme is designed to promote confidence among producers and stimulate the market in this exciting fuel for the future.

-The government sets feed-in tariff rates for biomethane injection and publishes them on the Ofgem website (www.ofgem.gov.uk).
+The government sets feed-in tariff rates for biomethane injection and publishes them on the Ofgem website

+(www.ofgem.gov.uk).
 The tariffs become fixed once a scheme is active, but the tariffs are adjusted annually to reflect the Retail Price Index (RPI).

-In order to incentivise the early development of biomethane, the feed-in tariffs are subject to degression - a periodic reduction in financial support provided by the RHI scheme.
+In order to incentivise the early development of biomethane, the feed-in tariffs are subject to degression- a periodic reduction in financial support provided by the incentive scheme.
 By applying degression, the government is anticipating that producers will get their projects completed at the earliest opportunity.

-The tariffs and associated funds available under the RHI scheme are limited and can only be secured when a scheme has been completed, however this may change in the future.
+The tariffs and associated funds available under the Ofgem incentive scheme are limited and can only be secured when a scheme has been completed, however this may change in the future.

-To ensure that an individual scheme receives RHI funding, a projection of the likely funding allocation can be obtained from the Department for Business, Energy & Industrial Strategy (BEIS).
+To ensure that an individual scheme receives incentive scheme funding, a projection of the likely funding allocation can be obtained from the Department for Energy Security and Net Zero (DESNZ).